ah teaches information design (Developing Process lecture)

 What to expect

-Labs will be some activities but a lot of critique.
+Labs will be some software tutorials and activities but a lot of critique.
 It is your opportunity to get project feedback.

 Waitlisted students